ggerganov/whisper.cpp/examples/whisper.objc/README.md

 Follow the [`Core ML support` section of readme](../../README.md#core-ml-support) to convert the model.
 That is all the needs to be done to use the Core ML model in the app.
 The converted model is a resource in the project and will be used if it is available.
+Note that the Core ML model is only used for the encoder, the decoder which is in the ggml model is still required so both need to be available.